bittdy/Collection/README.md

 > Consider a set of distributions and choose to maximize the expect value.
 2. Online linear programming and dynamic learning
 3. A Dynamic Near-Optimal Algorithm for Online Linear Programming

+## fuzzy logic
+1. A Self-Organizing Fuzzy Neural Network Based on a Growing-and-Pruning Algorithm